 A different experience entirely is offered at the Escarpment Luxury Lodge, overlooking Lake Manyara.
 Luxuriate in a private chalet with endless views over the valley below and lake in the distance.
 Game drives through Lake Manyara National Park are a world in one place: a baboon-filled forest, grasslands of plains game and acacia woodland hiding elephants.

 Spend your last three nights in the famous Serengeti, a World Heritage Site and possibly the most famous reserve of all.
-Serengeti Migration Camp is a spectacular stop, settled among rocky outcrops in the northern part of the park.
-The biggest draw, of course, is the Great Migration, but the Serengeti is so rich in game throughout the year that you will never be disappointed.
+Sanctuary Kichakani Serengeti Camp is a spectacular stop, the biggest draw, of course, is the Great Migration, but the Serengeti is so rich in game throughout the year that you will never be disappointed.